marcusoftnet/marcusoftnet.github.io/_posts/2015-11-27-barrier-troops.md

 Let's see if we can understand the behavior like "Please don't question the process", "Don't think we've done that for you" etc in this setting.

 Imagine the army on the battlefield.
-The front line consists of foot soliders, armed with swords and shields.
+The front line consists of foot soldiers, armed with swords and shields.
 Their job is at a given signal charge the enemy army.
 That most likely had a similar setup.
 Probably the front line soldiers would be fighting in a rain of arrows too.
 The odds of survival for these troops should be very low.
 In fact, as I understand it, often slaves or prisoners was put in these positions.

 Now imagine if these troops started to think for themselves.
 I know what I'd think: "Get me out of here!
 I'm running the other way!".
 That would have devastating effects on the effectiveness of the charge of course, breaking the line and opening gaping holes for the enemies.
 It only works if everyone just follows the procedure and does what they are told.